moira-alert/doc/source/installation/configuration.rst

 reduce CPU usage on your server.
 Lazy triggers checker works if ``lazy_triggers_check_interval`` > ``check_interval``.
 We recommend set it to ``10m`` (10 minutes).

+.. _prometheus-remote-triggers-checker:

+Prometheus Checker
+^^^^^^^^^^^^^^^^^^

+In Moira 2.9 Prometheus Remote metric source was added.
+It works like Graphite remote metric source, but uses mrometheus metrics and PromQL instead.
+It makes queries to Prometheus api ar Victoria Metrics VMSelect api.

+Proemtheus Checker can be counfigured to use retries when trying to fetch metrics.
+We recommend to use 3 retries with the retry timeout of `10s`.

 .. _notifier-configuration: